 Despite saying that, I’m really tempted by The Latehomecomer by Kao Kalia Yang, another of Andrea’s reads.
 Milwaukee has a large Hmong population, and I’ve been wanting to read this book since it came out in 2008, while I was still living there.
 It’s also on Book Riot’s list of Best Books by State for Minnesota, so I will probably at least put it on my alternates list.

 I also want to mention the other book that I think of when I hear “Minnesota,” and it’s probably not a book most people have heard of.
 At the time I first read it, I had never been to Minneapolis and St. Paul, but the images from this book are still what drift into my head when I hear “Twin Cities.”
 War for the Oaks by Emma Bull was published in 1987, and I probably read it shortly after that, while I was still in high school.
 It is the first urban fantasy book I remember reading, and I absolutely loved it.
 Still do.
-There are some wonderful… er… battles… set in and around prominent downtown buildings.
+There are some wonderful… er… battles… set in and around prominent downtown buildings on Hennepin Avenue.
 (Actually, now that I write this, that is probably what I was hoping for from Erdrich’s dystopian book… oh well.)
 So even though I’m not officially adding it to this list, it is definitely on my list of books for Minnesota!

 In the Lake of the Woods by Tim O’Brien (1994) – When I saw Tim O’Brien’s name on this, my ears perked up.
 His book, The Things They Carried is one of the few books about the Vietnam War that I have read all the way through.
 It was a masterpiece.
 So, although the premise of In the Lake of the Woods sounds interesting by itself, I’m not sure I would have read it if it weren’t for O’Brien’s name on the cover.
 Dealing with the long term consequences of war-time atrocities is not something I would trust to just anyone.
 I’ve had this one on my Want to Read list for quite some time.
 (Goodreads link.)